michaelangelopineda/ms2-lumiere/TESTING.md

 - [`'template literal syntax is only available in ES6 ('use esversion: 6')'`](docs/issues-img/jshint-error-issue1.png) and [`'arrow function syntax (=>)' is only available in ES6 (use 'esversion: 6').`](docs/issues-img/jshint-error-issue2.png) warning in Jshint.  *Fixed*
         -I created .jshintrc in the root directory of the project and coded `{"esversion": 6}` but the warnings did not disappear.
 After consulting with Tutor support, I was advised that i can just leave it as it is.
-        -Also, i followed the Jshint configuration that my mentor shared to me and unchecked `When code is not in strict mode` an `Older environments (ES3)`.
+        -Also, i followed the Jshint configuration that my mentor shared to me and unchecked `When code is not in strict mode` and `Older environments (ES3)`.

 - The modal response for the contact form takes a few seconds before giving feedback but working. *Not fixed*

-- Wide spacing between bullet an list item. *Fixed*
+- Wide spacing between bullet and list item. *Fixed*
         -Used `list-style-position:inside;` to target `ol` element

 - On tablet and mobile, Navbar not collapsing back after clicking a navlink. *Fixed*
-        -Added a Javascript code with an on click function to hide the navbar.
+        -Added a Javascript code with and on click function to hide the navbar.

 ## D. Supported Browsers